0xAX/linux-insides/Booting/linux-bootstrap-2.md

 	return -1;
 	}
 ```
-It checks the cpu's flags, presence of [long mode](http://en.wikipedia.org/wiki/Long_mode) (which we will see in more detail in the next sections) in case of x86_64(64-bit) CPU, checks the processor's vendor and makes preparation for certain vendors like turning off SSE+SSE2 for AMD if they are missing, etc.
+`check_cpu` checks the cpu's flags, presence of [long mode](http://en.wikipedia.org/wiki/Long_mode) in case of x86_64(64-bit) CPU, checks the processor's vendor and makes preparation for certain vendors like turning off SSE+SSE2 for AMD if they are missing, etc.

 Memory detection
 --------------------------------------------------------------------------------

-The next step is memory detection by the `detect_memory` function.
+The next step is memory detection by the `detect_memory` function. `detect_memory` basically provides a map of available RAM to the cpu.
 It uses different programming interfaces for memory detection like `0xe820`, `0xe801` and `0x88`.
-We will see only the implementation of 0xE820 here.
+We will see only the implementation of **0xE820** here.

 Let's look into the `detect_memory_e820` implementation from the [arch/x86/boot/memory.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/memory.c) source file.
 First of all, the `detect_memory_e820` function initializes the `biosregs` structure as we saw above and fills registers with special values for the `0xe820` call:

 ```assembly
 	initregs(&ireg);